gpazevedo/gpazevedo/README.md

 - 🔭 I’m currently working on DDD Hexagonal Systems
 - 🌱 I’m currently learning AWS CDK and Rust
 - 👯 I’m looking to collaborate on Building Scalable MVPs
-- 🤔 I’m looking for help with Remote Opportunities in the US
+- 🤔 I’m looking for help with Remote Opportunities in the US, Europe, or Australia
 - :rocket: I'm experimenting Serverless Hexagonal Systems
 - 💬 Ask me about Software Architecture, Serverless & Event Driven Architectures
 - 📫 How to reach me: https://www.linkedin.com/in/gpazevedo/